lnxpy/pyshred-pro/README.md

 # Pyshred Pro v2.0

-This version will be deployed soon.
+This version will be deployed ASAP.